-- A. 1.
+A. 1.
 Ethnicity Information, FY 2010.
-See Chart 5 Racial Ethnicity Composition for detailed information on 2010 funded projects completed in FY2013.
-NOTE: Some activity types are not required to track Racial/Ethnicity demographic data. - A. 2.
+See Chart 5 Racial Ethnicity Composition for detailed information.

+A. 2.
 A Narrative Summary of the State's Reviews of Recipients' Civil Rights b.
 Results of the Reviews; and c.
 State's Findings and Corrective/Remedial Actions, If Any, FY 2010.